Real Faults in Model Context Protocol (MCP) Software: a Comprehensive Taxonomy: Results

 \item \textbf{LLM (17 issues)}: Issues originating from the behavior of, or integration with, the underlying LLM used by the MCP host.
 These include limitations in prompt interpretation, incorrect or inconsistent function-call generation, hallucinated commands or content, integration failures with external LLM providers, and problems caused by exceeding model context limits.
-For example, one user found that a \textit{Home Assistant} command worked once but then failed because the LLM \textit{“corrected”} the entity identifier by changing a character, which resulted in \texttt{``404 Not Found''} errors.
-As the maintainer explained, \textit{“This is a prompt/model issue.
-The MCP will process whatever the LLM sends to it.”} \cite{ex_host_llm}.
 The main types of issues in this category are: \begin{enumerate} \item \textit{Model Capability and Prompt Interpretation (5 issues)}: Issues arising from limitations in the language model’s ability to follow instructions, reason over complex prompts, or preserve input fidelity.
 This subcategory includes misinterpreted or altered inputs, incorrect or unstable outputs, or failures to adhere to required formats or task structures.
 Such faults occur when the model lacks the capability, precision, or consistency needed for reliable tool-driven operations or structured-response workflows. \item \textit{Function Invocation and Parameter Handling (4 issues)}: Issues where the language model generates incorrect, incomplete, or outdated function calls or parameter structures.
 These faults include malformed or misformatted inputs, incorrect or mismatched function names, invalid argument types, or code that does not align with the tool’s current API or schema.
 Such errors occur when the LLM improperly maps natural-language instructions to formal tool calls, leading to execution failures or protocol-level errors. \item \textit{Hallucinated Command/Content (3 issues)}: Issues where the language model fabricates commands, file paths, URLs, or other external references that do not exist in the actual environment.
 These faults occur when the LLM substitutes imagined or training-data–derived artifacts for real system resources, leading to invalid tool calls, inaccessible references, or inconsistencies between model output and the host filesystem or API context. \item \textit{LLM Provider Integration Failure (3 issues)}: Issues where the MCP host fails to correctly integrate with an external LLM provider due to service unavailability, incorrect API or endpoint configuration, or mismatched provider-specific settings.
 These faults occur when the server cannot successfully route requests to the intended LLM backend, resulting in incomplete outputs, request errors, or degraded tool behavior. \item \textit{Context Length Limit (2 issues)}: Issues where the language model reaches or exceeds its maximum context window during large input processing or extended generation, leading to incomplete outputs, repeated restarts, or stalled execution.
 These faults arise when the size of the content, conversation state, or generated output surpasses the model’s effective context capacity, preventing reliable continuation or completion of long operations. \end{enumerate}